-||1951 - 2014
+||1951 - 2015

 New Zealand is greatly dependent on international trade.
 New Zealand's economy has traditionally been based on a foundation of exports from its very efficient agricultural system: meat, dairy products, forest products, fruit and vegetables, fish, and wool.
 New Zealand imports mainly machinery and equipment, vehicles and aircraft, petroleum, electronics, textiles and plastics.
 Its main trading partners are: Australia, European Union, The United States, China and Japan.
 This page provides - New Zealand Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Content for - New Zealand Balance of Trade - was last refreshed on Sunday, February 1, 2015.
+Content for - New Zealand Balance of Trade - was last refreshed on Sunday, March 1, 2015.